Barnonewdm/MR-Pathology/README.md

 # MR-Pathology

-This code is used to register MR and patholgy images based on the SimpleITK package.
+This code is used to register MR and pathology images based on the SimpleITK package.

 ## Usage